Riley-Py/UWaterloo-Work/SCI 238/Chapter S2 - Space & Time/Introduction to Special Relativity.md

 - We thought of "up" and "down" different when we learnt that the Earth is round
 	- It's relative to the observer
 - Relativity forces us to revise how to think of "space" and "time"

+### Reference Frames
+- Motion can be defined with respect to a particular frame of reference
+- Light will move the same for all frames of reference